 Applications to the Digital News Innovation Challenge will open on January 25, 2018 and will close on March 9, 2018.
 For more information, eligibility and to apply, visit -.

-The DMZ at Ryerson University is the leading business incubator for technology startups in Canada.
+The DMZ at Toronto Metropolitan University is the leading business incubator for technology startups in Canada.
 The top-ranked university incubator in North America and third in the world, it helps high-potential startups grow and scale their business by connecting them with customers, capital, coaches and a community of innovators.
 Since launching in 2010, it has incubated 312 startups that have raised $391 million in seed funding and have fostered the creation of more than 2,960 jobs.
-For more information, visit http://dmz.ryerson.ca
+For more information, visit https://dmz.ryerson.ca/

 About the Ryerson School of Journalism at FCAD: